-- the Department of Economic Development, Jobs, Transport and Resources, Victoria (DEDJTR); - · the South Australian Research and Development Institute (SARDI); - the Queensland Department of Agriculture and Fisheries Queensland (QDAF); - the New South Wales Department of Primary Industries (NSW DPI); - the Department of Primary Industries and Regional Development, Western Australia (DPIRD); - · the University of Adelaide; - the University of Sydney; - Pulse Australia; and - the Grains Research and Development Corporation (GRDC).
+- the Department of Economic Development, Jobs, Transport and Resources, Victoria (DEDJTR); - the South Australian Research and Development Institute (SARDI); - the Department of Agriculture and Fisheries Queensland (QDAF); - the New South Wales Department of Primary Industries (NSW DPI); - the Department of Agriculture and Food Western Australia (DAFWA); - the University of Adelaide; - the University of Sydney; - Pulse Australia; and - the Grains Research and Development Corporation (GRDC).

-Prior to 2006 the lentil breeding program was conducted through the Coordinated Improvement Program for Australian Lentils (CIPAL).
+Prior to 2006 the lentil breeding investment was conducted through the Coordinated Improvement Program for Australian Lentils (CIPAL).